 So, why are we discussing these random stats out of nowhere?
-Well, these stats paint a clear picture that social media is an awesome way to get your sales and revenue sky high.
+Well, they paint a clear picture that social media marketing for startups can guarantee to get your sales and revenue sky high.

-Brand awareness is the number one factor that governs the importance of social media marketing.
-Many brands around the world rely solely on Social media channels like Facebook and Instagram to market their business.
-For example, Audi Canada saw an 8.5-point lift in ad recall after running a Facebook ad campaign in 2018.
+Brand awareness is the number one factor that governs the importance of social media marketing for startups.
+Many global brands rely solely on social media channels like Facebook and Instagram to market their business proactively.

-Other than this, 44% of local businesses say that they rely on social media for brand awareness.
+Other than this, 44% of local businesses rely on social media for brand awareness.
 So, to put it plainly, social media channels are accessed every day by billions of users across the globe.
 Thus, making them a hotspot for marketing your business.

 Communication is the key to every relationship, and it works best in the case of consumers and suppliers.
-With the help of social media, one can diminish the middle man.
+With the help of social media, one can let go of the middle man.
 Thus, brands can interact directly with their customers.

-These days Google comes after the social networks for communication for the customers.
-As per smart insights, 90% of customers have used social media channels to communicate with the brand.
+These days Google comes after social networks for product search and service hunt.
+90% of customers have used social media channels to communicate with the brand.
 Moreover, 63% of users expect that brands should provide customer service via social networks.

 Hence, along with building brand value, you must harness social media to gather customer feedback and resolve customer issues.

 It is highly cost-effective.
 However, social media channels like Facebook and Instagram charge for the marketing campaign.
 The good thing is that one can decide his or her budget.
-Moreover, other than paid campaigns, if you take an organic approach, it will save you even more money.
+Moreover, other than paid campaigns, it will still show you decent results if you take an organic approach.

 All these reasons sum up the importance of social media marketing for startups.